-Established in 1986, this popular two-year program attracts students who share a passion for books and materials, problem-solving, the creative process and working with their hands to make, restore and preserve books and other printed cultural treasures.
+Established in 1986, our popular two-year Bookbinding program attracts students who share a passion for books and materials, problem-solving, the creative process and working with their hands to make, restore and preserve books and other printed cultural treasures.

 Students spend the first year learning fundamental bookbinding techniques including tool use and modification, non-adhesive bindings, cloth and paper bindings of various styles, edition binding and an introduction to book repair and conservation.
 These projects enable students to develop the skills and techniques and understand the philosophy associated with this traditional craft.
 Conservation and repair projects include repair of cloth and paper bindings, paper repair, making boxes and enclosures and documentation.
 Towards the end of the first year, leather bindings are introduced.

 The second year curriculum provides a comprehensive examination of leather bindings, decorative tooling and finishing and re-backing and repair of leather bindings.
 Students make models of binding structures from medieval to modern.
 They treat leather bindings and explore a variety of board reattachment techniques and have the opportunity to repair additional bindings if they wish to focus on repair and conservation.
 Advanced paper treatments including washing and deacidification and other conservation procedures are also addressed in the second year.